srobo/competition-simulator/README.md

 7. After match complete robots will stop moving, press esc.
    Wait for video to finish processing and saving before closing webots

+8. Copy logs into `competition-simulator/recordings/yyy-mm-dd/logs`

-8. Close webots and repeat for next match
+9. Close webots and repeat for next match